FrancescoMar04/ssh-bruteforce-detection-lab/phases/04-log-analysis.md

 The authentication logs show multiple failed login attempts originating from the same IP address.
 This behavior is indicative of a brute-force attack, as reported login attempts from a single source are considered suspicious.
 The source IP can be identified as the attacker machine within the lab environment.
-Last detail: No evidence of multiple source IP addresses was found, indicating a non-distributed brute force attack.
+Last detail: No evidence of multiple source IP addresses was found, indicating a non-distributed brute-force attack.

 ## Evidence